AlexsLemonade/refinebio/workers/README_NORMALIZED.md

-# refine.bio Species Compendium
+# refine.bio Normalized Compendium

-This is a refine.bio species compendium comprised of all the samples from a species that we were able to process.
+This is a refine.bio normalized compendium comprised of all the samples from a species that we were able to process, aggregate, and normalize.
-Species compendia provide a snapshot of the most complete collection of gene expression that refine.bio can produce for each supported organism.
+Normalized compendia provide a snapshot of the most complete collection of gene expression that refine.bio can produce for each supported organism.

 You can read more about how we process species compendia in [our documentation](http://docs.refine.bio/en/latest/main_text.html#species-compendia).